1.2.1PRIMUS 2PC Pat. Pending

 D-DRIVE: with the Direct Drive system the outer and inner sections are “dove-tailed” together.
 The unique design significantly reduces the stresses in the fixing pin and allows highly conductive aluminum to be used, improving heat transfer from the outer ring.

 1.2.21ST CENTURION : Discus Center Lock

-The Legion Discus braking rings have been designed specifically to address some of the issues associated with light weight disks, namely “pulsating” and poor lateral stiffness, and by solving these issues make them ideal for both MTB and the emerging road disk brake market.
+The Legion Discus braking rings have been designed specifically to address some of the issues associated with light weight discs, namely “pulsating” and poor lateral stiffness, and by solving these issues make them ideal for both MTB and the emerging road disc brake market.

 |Standard QR||Thru Axle|